Harry Kewell: Leeds United (1993–2003)

 Kewell played for three seasons in the Leeds United youth team.
-His first match for the youth team was against Sunderland in 1995, and he scored his first hat-trick against Rotherham on 7 December 1996.
-Kewell was handed his first team debut at age 17 in a 1–0 home defeat against Middlesbrough on 30 March 1996.
-In 1997, Kewell was part of the Leeds United youth-team that claimed the 1996–97 FA Youth Cup final in a 3–1 aggregate win against Crystal Palace.
-The first goal he scored for Leeds came some time later, in October 1997, in a 3–1 League Cup victory over Stoke City.
-Around that time, he was flatmates with Leeds goalkeeper Nicky Byrne, who would later become a member of boyband Westlife.
+His first match for the youth squad was against Sunderland in 1995, and he scored his first hat-trick against Rotherham on 7 December 1996.
+Kewell made his first-team debut at age 17 in a 1–0 home defeat against Middlesbrough on 30 March 1996.
+In 1997, Kewell was part of the Leeds youth team that won the 1996–97 FA Youth Cup final in a 3–1 aggregate victory over Crystal Palace.
+His first senior goal for Leeds came in October 1997 during a 3–1 League Cup victory over Stoke City.
+Around that time, he was flatmates with Leeds goalkeeper Nicky Byrne, who later became a member of the boy band Westlife.

-Kewell was sent off in the Leeds United-Galatasaray 1999–2000 UEFA Cup semi-final match.
-Playing mostly in a left midfield role and in attack, Kewell became one of Leeds' young stars in a troop of highly promising youngsters, eventually playing alongside fellow Australian Mark Viduka.
+Kewell was sent off in the 1999–2000 UEFA Cup semi-final between Leeds United and Galatasaray.
+Playing mostly in a left-midfield role and in attack, Kewell emerged as a star among a group of highly promising youngsters, eventually playing alongside fellow Australian Mark Viduka.

-In the 1999–2000 season, on the back of his most successful season at Leeds where he also won PFA Young Player of the Year was selected in the PFA Team of the Year, Italian giants Internazionale had bid £25 million for Kewell, but Leeds rejected the offer, citing his value to their side.
-The high point of this period was when Kewell helped Leeds to the semi-final of the UEFA Champions League in 2000–01.
-The club, however, began to suffer financial difficulties and, by 2002–03, having sold many of their best players, Kewell's efforts in front of goal merely delayed Leeds' slide from being relegated from the Premiership.
-Kewell's efforts at Leeds United gained him international recognition for his talents.
-He scored 45 goals in over 180 appearances for Leeds over eight years.
+Following his highly successful 1999–2000 season at Leeds, during which he won the PFA Young Player of the Year award and was selected for the PFA Team of the Year, Italian giants Internazionale bid £25 million for Kewell.
+Leeds rejected the offer, citing his value to the team.
+A high point of this period came when Kewell helped Leeds reach the semi-final of the 2000–01 UEFA Champions League.
+The club, however, began to suffer financial difficulties.
+By the 2002–03 season, Leeds had sold many of their best players, and Kewell's efforts in front of goal merely delayed the club's eventual relegation from the Premiership.
+His performances at Leeds gained him international recognition, and over eight years, he scored 45 goals in more than 180 appearances for the club.

 Kewell left Leeds under acrimonious circumstances.
-In an interview given to the BBC shortly before his move to Liverpool, Kewell strongly criticised the staff at the club, stating that the medical staff loved Lucas Radebe and that his teammates had ostracised him.
+In an interview with the BBC shortly before his move to Liverpool, Kewell strongly criticised the club's staff, stating that the medical team had exacerbated his injuries and that his teammates had ostracised him.